MLanguage/mlang/README.md

         make test

 will launch the compiler of the test file `test.m`.
-However, if you want to compile all the source code files released by the DGFiP for the year 2015, then launch
+However, if you want to compile all the source code files released by the DGFiP for the year 2017, and analyse the code that computes the income tax, then launch

-        make parse_all
+        make bareme

 To learn more about the available options, you can use